Tense–aspect–mood: Tense-mood-aspect conflation

-The term was coined out of convenience, for it is often difficult to untangle these features of a language.
+It is often difficult to untangle these features of a language.
 Several features (or categories) may be conveyed by a single grammatical construction (for instance, English -s is used for the third person singular present).
 However, this system may not be complete in that not all possible combinations may have an available construction.
 On the other hand, the same category may be expressed with multiple constructions.
 In other cases, there may not be delineated categories of tense and mood, or aspect and mood.

 For instance, many Indo-European languages do not clearly distinguish tense from aspect.

 In some languages, such as Spanish and Modern Greek, the imperfective aspect is fused with the past tense in a form traditionally called the imperfect.
 Other languages with distinct past imperfectives include Latin and Persian.

 In the traditional grammatical description of some languages, including English, many Romance languages, and Greek and Latin, "tense" or the equivalent term in that language refers to a set of inflected or periphrastic verb forms that express a combination of tense, aspect, and mood.

 In Spanish, the simple conditional (condicional simple) is classified as one of the simple tenses (tiempos simples), but is named for the mood (conditional) that it expresses.
 In Ancient Greek, the perfect tense (χρόνος παρακείμενος) is a set of forms that express both present tense and perfect aspect (finite forms), or simply perfect aspect (non-finite forms).

 However, not all languages conflate tense, aspect and mood.
-Some analytic languages such as creole languages have separate grammatical markers for tense, aspect, and/or mood, which comes close to the theoretical distinction.
+Some analytic languages such as Creole languages have separate grammatical markers for tense, aspect, and/or mood, which comes close to the theoretical distinction.